Is full-time travel a dream of yours? Here are 13 ways to learn how to travel full-time and become a full time traveler.

-I know that full-time travel is a dream for many.
+I know that full-time travel and adventure is a dream for many.
 However, it doesn’t have to be just a dream.

 We sold our house, moved into an RV, and started traveling around four years ago, and last year we sold the RV and are living on a sailboat.
 In the past few years, I’ve met many full-time travelers.
 There have been people who have saved up enough money to travel for an extended amount of time, those who are retired, those who find odd jobs on the road, those who work while traveling, and more.